Dragoș Gheorghe

-Dragoș Gheorghe ([ˈdraɡoʃ ˈɡe̯orɡe]; born 10 January 1999) is a Romanian professional footballer who plays as a midfielder for Liga II club CSA Steaua București.
+Dragoș Gheorghe ([ˈdraɡoʃ ˈɡe̯orɡe]; born 10 January 1999) is a Romanian professional footballer who plays as a midfielder for Liga II club Unirea Ungheni.

 Career

 Gheorghe made his senior debut for Astra Giurgiu on 4 November 2019, being brought on for Constantin Budescu in the 84th minute of a 4–0 Liga I victory over Politehnica Iași.
 On 31 July 2021, he scored his first goal for the club in a 1–2 Liga II loss to Metaloglobus București.

 On 13 January 2022, Gheorghe moved to rival side Petrolul Ploiești on a one-and-a-half-year loan deal.